-4) if there is any route selection descriptor which has not yet been evaluated, the UE shall proceed to step 1).
+4) if there is any route selection descriptor which has not yet been evaluated, the UE shall proceed to step II) 1).
 If all route selection descriptors for the matching non-default URSP rule have been evaluated and there is one or more non-default matching URSP rule which has not yet been evaluated, the UE shall proceed to step a).
 If all non-default matching URSP rules have been evaluated, the UE shall inform the upper layers of the failure.

-b) if no non-default matching URSP rule can be found and if UE local configuration for the application is available, the UE shall perform the association of the application to a PDU session accordingly.
-If no matching PDU session exists, the UE NAS layer shall attempt to establish a PDU session using UE local configuration.
+b) if no non-default matching URSP rule can be found and if UE local configuration for the application or the PIN is available, the UE shall perform the association of the application or the PIN to a PDU session accordingly.
+If no matching PDU session exists, the UE NAS layer shall attempt to establish a PDU session using UE local configuration; and

 NOTE 7: Any missing information in the UE local configuration needed to build the PDU session establishment request can be the appropriate corresponding component from the default URSP rule with the "match-all" traffic descriptor.